SKindij/Database-Handbook-MongoDB-PostgreSQL/MongoDB/INTRO/README.md

   * Store related data in separate documents with references between them, suitable for one-to-many or many-to-many relationships.
 + Hybrid Approach:
   * Combine embedded documents and normalization to balance performance and storage needs.

+### 📖 What is MongoDB Atlas?
+&ensp; MongoDB Atlas is a fully managed cloud-based database service built and maintained by MongoDB.\
+The Atlas platform is available on major cloud providers like AWS, Azure, and Google Cloud Platform, allowing developers to deploy, manage, and scale their MongoDB clusters in a seamless and efficient manner.

+Some of the standout features and benefits of MongoDB Atlas include:
++ Database as a Service (DBaaS):
+  * It takes care of database-related operations like backups, monitoring, scaling, and security, allowing developers to focus on their application logic.
++ Global Cluster Support:
+  * It enables the creation of globally distributed clusters.
+  * Data can be stored and replicated across multiple geographies for improved performance, high availability, and reduced latency.
++ Security:
+  * It offers built-in security features, such as end-to-end encryption, role-based access control, and IP whitelisting.
+  * This ensures your data remains secure and compliant with industry standards.
++ Performance:
+  * It provides tools for monitoring and optimizing the performance of your database.
+  * Advanced features like performance advisor and index suggestions help keep your database running at optimal speed.
++ Easy Scaling:
+  * You can easily scale your cluster either vertically or horizontally, depending on your requirements.
+  * It supports auto-scaling of both storage and compute resources.
++ Data Automation and Integration:
+  * It allows seamless integration with other services, like BI tools and serverless functions.
+  * The platform also supports easy data migration from on-premises or cloud-based deployments.

+&ensp; To summarize, MongoDB Atlas is a powerful and versatile database service that simplifies and enhances the process of deploying, managing, and scaling MongoDB instances in the cloud.\
+&ensp; With its robust set of features and security capabilities, Atlas is an ideal choice for developers who want to build and maintain scalable and efficient applications using MongoDB.